7 Best Feed Reader Apps for Linux Desktop

 GFeeds is the feed reader from GNOME.
 This is a very straightforward and minimal feed reader, built with speed and simplicity in mind.

-There is nothing big fancy features in this reader.
-All you want is a reader, where you can follow your subscriptions, this can be a good choice.
+There are no big fancy features in this reader.
+If all you want is a reader, where you can follow your subscriptions, this can be a good choice.

 Features: